Publication

 03.26.2024

-In an article published by the New York Law Journal, “Proposed Amendments to RPAPL 881: Changes Without A Cause?”, Raymond T. Mellon discusses the proposed statutory amendments, as well as their likely impact of favoring developing interests to the detriment of adjoining landowners, be they commercial or residential.
+In an article published by the New York Law Journal, “Proposed Amendments to RPAPL 881: Changes Without A Cause?”, Raymond T. Mellon discusses the proposed statutory amendments.

 Jump to Page